LinerSu/nyu-pl-spring-20-rec/Week 05/README.md

 	;   expected: pair?
 	;   given: '()
 	```
-- Note that, the above operations comes from [dotted pair](https://wiki.call-cc.org/man/4/The%20R5RS%20standard#pairs-and-lists).
+- Note that, the above operations come from [dotted pair](https://wiki.call-cc.org/man/4/The%20R5RS%20standard#pairs-and-lists).

 #### Lambda expression
 Scheme supports implementing anonymous functions that are similar to lambda terms in the lambda calculus.